 For the most up-to-date child care information, join the email@example.com listserv.

-UW HR has a growing collection of child care options including updated backup care info, plus a page with details on using time off for various COVID-related scenarios.
+UW HR has information on child care at UW as well as COVID-19 child care options including updated backup care info, plus a page with details on using time off for various COVID-related scenarios.
 The Huddle also has several resources for child and in-home care.

 UW Child Care Connections (UWC3) is a service that connects UW students willing to provide child care or learning support to UW employees and graduate students who need caregiving support.